New York Gov. Andrew Cuomo Calls Out Donald Trump Over Comments About Buffalo Protester Martin Gugino

 — David Begnaud (@DavidBegnaud) June 5, 2020

-The demonstrator, Martin Gugino, was taking part in demonstrations protesting the death of George Floyd, the 46-year-old unarmed African American man who died while in police custody on May 25.
+The demonstrator, Martin Gugino, was taking part in demonstrations protesting the death of George Floyd, the 46-year-old unarmed African-American man who died while in police custody on May 25.

-Buffalo police suspended the two officers involved in the incident, which sparked 57 other members of the department to resign, in solidarity with the two officers being blamed for the injury, as The Inquisitr previously reported.
+Buffalo police suspended the two officers involved in the incident, which sparked 57 other members of the department to resign in solidarity with the two officers being blamed for the injury, as The Inquisitr previously reported.

 “Buffalo protester shoved by Police could be an ANTIFA provocateur.
 75 year old Martin Gugino was pushed away after appearing to scan police communications in order to black out the equipment,” Trump tweeted on Tuesday. “@OANN I watched, he fell harder than was pushed.
 Was aiming scanner.
 Could be a set up?”